A sculpture of an iron ship, sailing into the afterlife has appeared in the British Museum, a work of art by Grayson Perry.

 Tomb of the Unknown Craftsman sits in front of the Nereid monument – itself a tomb, that was built in around 380 BC for Erbinna, ruler of Lycia.
 Stylistic details reveal that the sculptures were carved by different artists, but their names are now also lost to history.

-The exhibit is in Room 17, just outside the Parthenon Marbles and is on display for an unconfirmed amount of time.
+The exhibit is in the British Museum’s room 17, just outside the Parthenon Marbles and is on display for an unconfirmed amount of time.